 LEAD GENERATION: PHASE ONE – THE STRUGGLE

 This phase represents a low- to minimally-viable volume of lead generation.
-It can barely sustain a business or a salesperson and includes those businesses or sales reps that may be on the verge of failing.
+It can barely sustain a business and some may be on the verge of failing.
 Although a minimally viable amount of lead generation may reflect an insufficient amount of labor in terms of prospecting, it can just as well represent a significant volume of labor that is not paying off.
 For example, someone in a position to make cold calls all day would represent a lot of labor; but also an unfulfilling level of satisfaction when no meaningful prospects are uncovered.

 Phase One can include doing what may have been successful in the past, even though it’s simply not as effective anymore, due to rising ad costs or shifting dynamics in a specific marketplace.
 Shifting dynamics can include the increasing challenge of getting decision-makers on the phone.
 Although this is not a new challenge, it illustrates a reality that any salesperson or small business encounters when attempting to drum up new business when it’s becoming even more challenging than it was at an earlier time.
 Shifting dynamics can also include reduced demand and/or increased competition.
 Even so, these are not an excuse for not generating more leads through more effective means; it’s merely an acknowledgment of market reality.